gautambhattcse/ChatWithAI/README.md

 # ChatWithAI

-ChatWithAI is an interactive AI-powered chatbot application designed to provide seamless conversations with AI models.
-It’s built with modern web technologies to deliver fast, reliable, and user-friendly experiences.
+ChatWithAI is a SaaS-based AI voice agent for personalized mock interviews, lectures, and real-time voice Q&A. It’s built with modern web technologies to deliver fast, reliable, and user-friendly experiences.

 ---